jameslovallo/ardi/README.md

 <ardi-component context="theme"></ardi-component>
 ```

 Then you can use `this.context` to use (and update!) the context inside your child components.
-When you update the context from a child component, it will be synchronized to the context provider and every other child component that reference it.
+When you update the context, the value will be synchronized to the context provider and each child component that references it.

 ```js
 template() {